Some Common Questions

 The weight of an object depends upon how hollow or solid an object is designed and printed.
 Feel free to stop by the library with your .stl or .obj file and we can give you an estimate of weight and cost.
 You can also download Cura that will give you weight estimates.

 My object has multiple parts.
-Should I submit them as a single file or each as separate file?
+Should I submit them all together as a single file or each as separate file?

 You should submit each part or component of your object as a separate file.
 This allows the library to optimize the print settings for each component.
-Use MeshMixer to separate objects into individual STL files (instructions).
+If this is file you have found/downloaded, use MeshMixer to separate objects into individual STL files (instructions).

 Can I estimate the weight of my objects at home?